shaffer1/LiDARSim/README.md

 **usage:** LiDARSim.exe path_to_scene_obj output_file_name

 **How to build:** The only dependencies to this project is the WaveFront object parsing library, tiny_obj_loader.h, and a bitmap image writing library, bitmap_image.hpp.
-The source for these libraries is included in the _src_ directory and they do not require and dlls.
+The source for these libraries is included in the _src_ directory and they do not require any dlls.
 Because of this, the project should build without need for any other downloads except for the source code.

 **Other note:** the .mtl file associated with the input WaveFront object must be in the same directory as the executable.